vince-lam/vince-lam.github.io/_posts/2024-03-07-local-llm-options.md

 >By default, Ollama uses 4-bit quantization.
 To try other quantization levels, try the other tags.
 The number after the q represents the number of bits used for quantization (i.e. q4 means 4-bit quantization).
 The higher the number, the more accurate the model is, but the slower it runs, and the more memory it requires.

-With `ollama serve`, Ollama sets itself up as a local server on port `11434`, which can connect with other services.
-You can see the [FAQ](https://github.com/ollama/ollama/blob/main/docs/faq.md) for more information.
+With `ollama serve`, Ollama sets itself up as a local server on port `11434` that can connect with other services.
+The [FAQ](https://github.com/ollama/ollama/blob/main/docs/faq.md) provides more information.

 Ollama stands out for its strong community support and active development, with frequent updates driven by user feedback on Discord.
 Ollama has many integrations and people have developed mobile device compatibility.